manaswinis93/MakersBNB-Web-APP/README.md

 This repo contains the codebase for the MakersBnB project in Ruby by our team Runhappy as part of Makers team challenge.
+The team consists of Emma, Haydn, Manaswini, Molly and Owen.

 This is our MakersBnB App which is hosted on local host, the user is given the ability to register,